skarpushin/summerb/summerb-easycrud/README.md

 ## Add Authorization logic
 By using EasyCrud WireTaps mechanism, you can make sure that user authorization is being verified whenever data is being accessed or modified.
-So it doesn't matter from which facade layer data is used -- authorization check will be performed.
+So it doesn't matter from which facade layer data is used -- authorization check will always be performed.

 ### 1.a.
 Define authorization logic - Per Table
 Authorization can be checked per table-wide.